Jacob Bryson: Professional

 Upon concluding his junior season at Providence, Bryson signed a three-year entry-level contract with the Sabres but joined their American Hockey League (AHL) affiliate, the Rochester Americans, on an amateur tryout for the 2019–20 season.
 He began his rookie season playing alongside Zach Redmond and tallying 10 assists through their first 34 games.
 His defensive partner would praise his skill by saying: "He’s definitely got some top-end speed, kind of got a lot of the tools that come along with that new age defenseman."
 By February, Bryson ranked sixth among all first-year defensemen with a plus-11 rating while also tying for ninth among all rookie defensemen with 21 points through 54 games.
 His play as a rookie earned him praise from coach Ralph Krueger who described him as being "our strongest defenseman in Rochester."
 Before the league postponed games due to the COVID-19 pandemic, Bryson scored his only four goals of the season during the final 10 games.
-He finished the regular-season with four goals and 23 assists through 61 goals.
+He finished the regular-season with four goals and 23 assists through 61 games.

 Bryson in action against the Seattle Kraken in 2022.